What Is CRM?

 How can a CRM help you?

 Pouring over all the numbers in your CRM helps you spot trends in your customers’ behavior and sentiment — which is invaluable as you make important business decisions.
-All this data can help you respond better to feedback, create more effective email marketing campaigns, and overall, improve your business.
-(Square Customer Engagement offers feedback, email marketing, and customer insights.)
+All this data can help you respond better to customer feedback, create more effective email marketing campaigns, and overall, improve your business.
+(Square’s Customer Engagement suite of tools offers feedback, email marketing, and customer insights.)

 Get Started with Square Email Marketing